stefandebruyn/surefire/examples/arduino/README.md

 cmake .. -DCMAKE_TOOLCHAIN_FILE=../Arduino-CMake-Toolchain/Arduino-toolchain.cmake
 ```

+Note the two CMake variables.
+The first variable specifies the Arduino toolchain file.
+The second variable specifies the MAC address of the target Arduino, since this example uses sockets.
+If you want to actually run this code yourself you'll need to update the MAC address.

 If all goes well, the last command **will fail** because we have not told the toolchain which Arduino board to build for.
 It will generate a file `BoardOptions.cmake`: find your Arduino board in this file and uncomment that line (e.g., for the Mega 2560, uncomment the line `set(ARDUINO_BOARD "Arduino Mega...`).

 Now, rerun the `cmake` command and build the target: